20 Best Wood For Greenhouse Frame In Kenya

 • Can warp

-You Might Also Like: Are Paraffin Heaters Good For Greenhouse?
+You Might Also Like: Is White Good For A Greenhouse?
+Here Are 10 Reasons Why

 7. Teak Teak is an excellent choice for greenhouse frames in Kenya due to its high resistance to weathering.
 This wood is extremely durable and strong, ensuring a stable greenhouse structure.
 Teak’s natural oils repel insects, which is beneficial in Kenya’s environment.
 Its aesthetic appeal adds a premium look to greenhouse constructions.
 Teak requires minimal maintenance and lasts long even in harsh conditions found in Kenya.
 However, the high cost of teak can be a significant consideration for some projects.